MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/fullscreen-api.md

 The `fullscreenChange` event is fired after an element enters or exits full-screen mode, so you can get the current state.
 In the code sample, we check the `fullscreenElement` to see if any elements are in full screen.
 If an element is in full-screen mode, the element is returned, otherwise `fullscreenElement` returns null.

+> [!NOTE]
-> NOTE:  Press F12 to open the Microsoft Edge developer tools to access the [Console Tool](https://developer.microsoft.com/microsoft-edge/platform/documentation/f12-devtools-guide/console/) and see the messages.
+>  Press F12 to open the Microsoft Edge developer tools to access the [Console Tool](https://developer.microsoft.com/microsoft-edge/platform/documentation/f12-devtools-guide/console/) and see the messages.
 When the example goes into full screen mode, you'll see "Went full screen", and when it exits, you'll see "Exited full screen."

 ## Catch full-screen mode errors